Your cart is empty

 Sleepwalking in children is often frightening for parents – but in most cases, it's harmless.
 Learn why children sleepwalk, what the causes are, and how to make your home safe so your child can get through the night safely.

-Suddenly, your child is standing in your room in the middle of the night – sleepwalking sounds frightening, but it's usually harmless.
-Up to 30% of all children are affected at some point, and in most cases, it resolves on its own by puberty.
-The most important thing is to keep your child safely at night.
+Suddenly your child is standing in their room in the middle of the night – sleepwalking sounds frightening, but is usually harmless.
+Up to 30% of all children are affected at some point, and in most cases, it disappears on its own by puberty.
+The most important thing is to keep a safe eye on your child at night.

-Sleepwalking (somnambulism) is a state between deep sleep and dreaming: The child moves but is not truly awake.
-Causes can include:
+Sleepwalking (somnambulism) is a state between deep sleep and the REM (dream) phase: The child moves but is not truly awake.
+Possible causes include:

 • immature nervous system